rhomobile/rhomobile-docs/eb/en/edge/api/Log.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
 Log server URI where log will be posted by using EB.Log.sendLogFile or from the log view.
 Log server source code is open and available at http://github.com/rhomobile/rhologs, so you can deploy your own logserver.
 URI format: 'http://host:port[/path][?log_name=appName]'.
-Default value is set in Config.xml in the LogURI setting under the Logger section.
+Default value is set in Config.xml
 ####Access